Kong/docs.konghq.com/app/_includes/md/konnect/runtime-certs.md

 2. (Optional) If this is not the first runtime configuration, click **Configure New Runtime**.

+2. Open the **Advanced** tab.

 3. Click **Generate Certificate**.

     Three new fields appear: a certificate, a private key, and a root CA certificate.
 The contents of these fields are unique to each runtime configuration.

-4. Save the contents of each field into a separate file in a safe location:
+5. Save the contents of each field into a separate file in a safe location:

     * Certificate: `cluster.crt`
     * Private key: `cluster.key`